dart-archive/www.dartlang.org/src/site/tools/pub/cmd/pub-cache.markdown

 For example, if you follow a symlink in the <code>packages</code> directory and modify a package, this affects the canonical copy of that package in the system cache.
-The <code>pub cache repair</code> command performs a clean reinstall of all hosted and git packages in the system cache.</dd>
+The <code>pub cache repair</code> command performs a clean reinstall of all hosted and git packages in the system cache.
+Introduced in 1.4.</dd>